Skip to content

 Benefits of Orca#

 Once you deploy a retrieval-augmented model and instrument it with Orca, you can leverage Orca to optimize model performance.
-Orca actively records memory lookups, analyzes memory relevance, and allows you to record feedback for all model runs.
+Orca actively records memory usage, analyzes memory relevance, and allows you to record feedback for all model predictions.
 You can use this data to drive ongoing model performance by:

-• Assessing which memories typically contribute to accurate and inaccurate results and make surgical updates to problematic memories.
+• Assessing which memories contribute to accurate and inaccurate results and making surgical updates to problematic memories.

 • Identifying underperforming clusters of inputs that would benefit from additional memories and easily generating new (real or synthetic) memories.